 Remove fallen leaves on the soil bed.
 These leaves are a haven for mealybugs and pests.

-More on –> How To Get Rid of Mealybugs on Succulents
+Details on: –> How To Get Rid of Mealybugs on Succulents

 Follow a strict watering schedule and provide plenty of light for growth.